 The Parisian expert’s guide to fabulous skin

-Hands up if you’ve ever relied on having to wear a heavy face full of make up before you leave the house to mask what’s going on underneath it all on your skin?
-If so, you’re not alone: Sudden breakouts, dark under eye circles, washed out and puffy skin are something that all of us suffer at some point in our lives, but the good news is that they can be avoided.
+Hands up if you’re worried about having to wear a heavy face full of make up before you leave the house to mask what’s going on underneath it all on your skin?
+If so, you’re not alone: Sudden breakouts, dark under eye circles, washed out and puffy skin are something that all of us are suffering with after the stress of lockdown in our lives, but the good news is that they can be avoided.

 The first thing that she tells her clients to do if they want to change their skin? – Avoid stress.
 That’s right, those spots and unwanted lines and wrinkles are often down to you being stressed out.
 Why? – inflammation.
 And inflammation weakens collagen, dilates the blood capillaries on the surface of the skin and can even clog your pores, so it can mean long-term damage if you’re not careful.